LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Introduction

 However, recent studies have shown that naively combining MX quantization with global rotation- or Hadamard-based transformations leads to severe performance degradation \cite{egiazarian2025bridging, shao2025block}.
 As a workaround, these studies suggest to apply such transformations independently within each MX block using block-diagonal rotation matrices.
 While this design choice avoids the immediate mismatch between global transformations and block-wise scaling, it fundamentally restricts the transformation to operate on small, isolated subspaces, preventing cross-block redistribution of activation mass.
 As a result, dominant outliers cannot be effectively diffused across the full tensor, limiting outlier suppression and leading to suboptimal quantization accuracy in low-bit regimes.

 In this study, we address this gap by first presenting a theoretical and numerical analysis showing that quantization error depends on both the \textit{feature distribution} and the \textit{MX block structure}, with block-diagonal matrices representing only a special case.
 To more generally account for both factors, we propose \MN{}.
 Specifically, we define the class of admissible transformations as all invertible affine transformations, without imposing independence assumptions.
 The transformations are learned by optimizing free-form parameters corresponding to LU and QR decompositions of general invertible matrices, using a distillation loss and a volume-preserving regularization.
 The former encourages the predictions of the transformed quantized model to match those of the full-precision model, while the latter maintains invertibility throughout optimization.
-Since the learned transformations can be folded into the linear layers, they incur no additional inference cost when biases are present in the LLM, and only negligible overhead when biases are absent.
+Since the learned transformations can be folded into the linear layers, they incur negligible inference cost.
+We validate this claim through throughput measurement on real hardware.
 This enables a substantially richer family of transformations, allowing more effective redistribution of activation mass and improved outlier mitigation.

 To summarize, in this study we make the following novel contributions: (1) We conduct a theoretical and numerical study of MX quantization, emphasizing the importance of both the block structure and feature distribution; (2) We propose \MN{}, a method for learning affine transformations that can be folded into weight matrices based on LU and QR parameterizations; (3) We present experimental results on seven zero-shot reasoning benchmarks and WikiText2 using various LLM models.
 Across all evaluations \MN{} shows consistent improvements over leading baselines.